The ABIRC Team

 Mr. Lee was born and raised in Fresno, California.
 As the youngest of seven children, he understands the value of helping others.
 He has carried this mindset with him to several past jobs and volunteer opportunities at small businesses.
 He brings the same energy to his position at ABIRC.

-At ABIRC, Yileng is the manager of the USDA Office of Partnerships and Public Engagement (OPPE) grant, which enables him to conduct outreach and provides technical assistance to our farmer clients.
-Some of his work includes working with farmers to apply for loans and grants such as the Pandemic Response Safety grant and California Underserved and Small Producers grant.
-In addition to this, he also helps farmers obtain certain certifications and necessary documents for farming.
+At ABIRC, Yileng is the current manager of the City of Fresno Crop Buyback Program, which is geared towards providing financial relief to BIPOC farmers through the purchasing of their produce.
+His responsibilities for this program include creating inventory lists and providing technical assistance to farmers and other small business owners.
+That said, he used to be the manager of the USDA Office of Partnerships and Public Engagement (OPPE) grant, which enables him to conduct outreach and provides technical assistance to our farmer clients.
+Some of his work for this grant included working with farmers to apply for loans and grants such as the Pandemic Response Safety grant and California Underserved and Small Producers grant.
+In addition to this, he also helped farmers obtain certain certifications and necessary documents for farming.

 Yileng’s ultimate goal is to be able to financially support his parents.
 During his free time, Yileng finds comfort in outdoor adventures, swimming, and games of any sort.